-Green Elephant is the vegan-friendly restaurant of choice in the area, garnering mentions in VegNews among other publications.
-The menu is 100% vegetarian, featuring cuisine that is Pan-Asian, specifically Thai.
-Try menu items such as Panang Curry Vegetable and Tempeh, Organic Green Tea Noodles, and Chive Dumplings.
+Green Elephant is the vegan-friendly restaurant of choice in the area, garnering mentions in VegNews and Travel + Leisure, among other publications.
+The menu is almost completely vegan, except for the noodles and rice dishes which are clearly labeled “make it vegan without egg.”
+Green Elephant’s cuisine is Pan-Asian, specifically Thai.
+Try menu items such as the Panang Curry Vegetable and Tempeh, and Chive Dumplings.

 Boda Maine is Green Elephant’s sister restaurant and is definitely the place to be for a lively dinner out.
 Their omnivorous menu is known for their elevated tapas and skewer bar, but they also have incredible entrees and desserts.
-Don’t leave without trying their seasonal vegetarian curry, the Thai Sticky Rice Ball, and the Woon-Sen Pad Thai, which is also gluten-free.
+Don’t leave without trying their seasonal vegetarian curry, the Thai Sticky Rice Ball, and the Woon-Sen Pad Thai.

 Tandem Coffee Roasters: two locations, one of which is a renovated 1960s gas station, and they make their own plant-based milks in house.

 Speckled Ax: fun coffee and tea shop that serves some of their menu items in beakers!

 Coffee by Design: beloved local chain of 25 years with plant-based milk options.

 Coffee Me Up: delightful coffee shop with veggie options for breakfast and lunch, including a vegan breakfast sandwich, and Union Bagel bagels.

 Barista & Bites: gluten-free, vegan, and classic bakery, as well as a cafe for coffee and brunch.